hhandika/segui/website/docs/cli-usage/filter.md

 ```

 :::info
 SEGUL will never overwrite your original datasets.
-It will copy the alignments that match the filtering parameters to its output directory when filtering alignments.
+When filtering alignments, it will copy the alignments that match the filtering parameters to its output directory.
 You can also concatenate the resulting alignments instead.
-It is particularly useful to estimate a species tree quickly based on the filtered alignments.
+This is particularly useful for quickly estimating a species tree based on the filtered alignments.
 :::

 :::tip
  We recommend starting with [the sequence filtering method](/docs/cli-usage/seq_filter) before using the alignment filtering method.
-It will help clean your alignments from problematic sequences.
-This step could end up with alignments containing low number of sample coverage.
+This step will help clean your alignments from problematic sequences, which could result in alignments containing low sample coverage.
 You can then use the alignment filtering method with the `--percent` option ([see below](#filtering-based-on-data-matrix-completeness)) to filter out those alignments.
 :::

 ## Filtering based on the minimal alignment length

-To filter based on the alignment length (also refer to number of sites), we will use the `--len` option.
+To filter based on the alignment length (also often refer to the number of sites in a textbook or NCHAR in the NEXUS header), we will use the `--len` option.
 For example, our directory below contains three alignments:

 ```Bash
 alignments/